 PROGRAM STAFF MEMBERS

-The SRCs are typically graduate students with experience in counseling and/or residential life.
-They supervise the SRAs and make sure the overall program is running smoothly.
+The PCs are typically graduate students with experience in counseling and/or residential life.
+They supervise the College Coaches and make sure the overall program is running smoothly.

 - supervising the well-being of every student enrolled in the program whether commuter or residential